microsoftgraph/microsoft-graph-docs/api-reference/v1.0/resources/intune-app-conceptual.md

-# Manage apps using Microsoft Intune
+---title: "Manage apps using Microsoft Intune"description: "The following Graph resources are available to manage mobile apps in Intune:  "---# Manage apps using Microsoft Intune

 > **Note:** Using the Microsoft Graph APIs to configure Intune controls and policies still requires that the Intune service is [correctly licensed](https://www.microsoft.com/en-us/cloud-platform/microsoft-intune-pricing) by the customer.